January 26

 Newer tires often have bars set into their treads that indicate the tread depth at which they should be replaced.
 The tires should be replaced when these become visible to any degree, whether uniformly along the treads or not.
 These bars line up perpendicularly with the treads.
 Older tires without wear bars can be checked using the coin trick.
 This requires a penny for regular tires and a quarter for off-road tires with thick treads.

 Place the president’s head top-down into the central tread.
-The tire need to be replaced if most or all of the head is visible from the side.
+If most or all of the head is visible from the side, the tire must be replaced.
 Direct measurement can also be used to check tread levels.
-Treads that wear down to or beyond 1/16 of an inch or 1.6 millimeters should be replaced immediately.
+Treads that wear to or above 1/16 of an inch or 1.6 millimeters should be replaced immediately.

 Kia Tire Replacement Scheduling and Warranties

 Kia offers a Road Hazard Tire & Wheel Protection Plan that covers tire replacement under a very wide range of circumstances.
 This is the only warranty Kia offers that covers the tires.
-This is the best way to cover the cost of tire replacements over the life of the vehicle because it’s cheaper than covering each replacement out of pocket over time.
+This is the best way to cover the cost of tire replacements over the vehicle’s life because it’s cheaper than covering each replacement out of pocket.

 Full-Set Tire Replacement and Rotation

-One tire may become worn before the others, but it’s important to replace the entire set when this happens.
-Tire sets with varied wear depths and patterns are less capable of hugging the road properly than their evenly worn counterparts.
+One tire may become worn before the others, but replacing the entire set is essential when this happens.
+Tire sets with varied wear depths, and patterns are less capable of hugging the road properly than their evenly worn counterparts.
 Replacing a single tire may seem cheaper, but an unexpected tire burst that causes vehicle damage certainly isn’t.
 Tires that are somewhat worn may need to be rotated.
 Kia tires generally need to be rotated every 5,000 to 7,000 miles.
 Keeping tires rotated on time maximizes their running life while minimizing costs.

 Come on into Huffines Kia of Corinth, Texas, when the time comes to have your tires replaced or rotated.
-Our experienced service professionals are very adept at getting these operations done quickly and accurately, so you’ll be back on the road in no time.
+Our experienced service professionals are adept at completing these operations quickly and accurately, so you’ll be back on the road in no time.
 Feel free to reach out and schedule an appointment or drive in for service as needed.

 Tags